dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 >Note: If creating outputs of event type, then we can see the data from all events within a single program stage.

-- Select Program : COVID - 19 Case-based Surveillance Program
+- Program : COVID - 19 Case-based Surveillance Program
-- Select Program Stage: Stage 1- Clinical examination and diagnosis
+- Program Stage: Stage 1- Clinical examination and diagnosis

-- **Program Dimension**: For this we will select the following program dimensions
+- **Program Dimension**: We will select the following program dimensions
   - First Name
   - Date of Birth
   - Country of Residence